 (MWS) Medium Wide Shot Example • The Usual Suspects

-You can always frame camera shots from any angle as well, so don't be afraid to think about medium wide shots when behind a character.
+You can always frame camera shots from any angle, so don't be afraid to think about medium wide shots when behind a character.

 COWBOY SHOT EXAMPLE